ohollmen/DPUT/README.md

 Only for module internal use (Do not use from outside app).

 ## $clrunner->run($opts)
-Run application in ops mode or single-op mode.
-This will be auto-detected.
+Run application in ops mode (supporting CL sub-commands) or single-op mode (no subcommands).
+This mode will be auto-detected.
 Options:
-'exit' - Auto exit after dispatching operation.
+- 'exit' - Auto exit after dispatching operation.

 Return instance for method chaining.

 ## $cl_params_string = $clrunner->args($clioptions)